MadSmith17/480Project/README.md

 2. Run all cells to:
    * Normalize features using scaler.pkl.
-   * Predict moods for tracks in metadata_dataset.csv using mood_prediction_model.pth.
+   * Predict moods uing the saved model.
-   * Map numerical predictions to readable labels using label_encoder.pkl.
+   * Generate and print playlists based on predicted moods.

-3. Outputs:
+3. View:
-   * Performance Metrics
+   * Performance Metrics: Classification report and confusion matrix
+   * Feature pairplot and distribution charts.

+#### Generate Playlists:
+1. Locate the function underneathe the section labeled "Playlist Generation" (at the bottom)
+2. Once running, user is prompted to input a number corresponding to a specific mood
+  * **1**: Happy
+  * **2**: Sad
+  * **3**: Calm
-   * Generated playlists
+  * **4**: Energetic

-4. View visualizations like our the mood distribution chart.
+4. Choose one of the above, and a playlist of (10) songs will be generated.

 ### Example User Interaction: